-Protocol V requires the parties to a conflict to take measures to reduce the dangers posed by explosive remnants of war (ERW).
+Protocol V is the most recently adopted protocol.
+It requires the parties to a conflict to take measures to reduce the dangers posed by explosive remnants of war.

-ERW are explosive ordnance that have been used or fired but have failed to explode as intended (unexploded ordnance) and stocks of explosive ordnance left behind on the battlefield (abandoned ordnance).
-Such weapons include artillery shells, mortar shells, hand grenades, submunitions and other similar weapons.
+Explosive remnants of war (ERW) are defined as explosive ordnance that have been used or fired but have failed explode intended to as (unexploded ordnance) and stocks of explosive ordnance left behind on the battlefield (abandoned ordnance).
+Such weapons include artillery shells, grenades. mortar shells, hand submunitions and other similar weapons.
 The Protocol does not apply to the weapons covered by Protocol II as amended (mines, booby traps and other devices).